-This species tree was in North America when European settlers came to its shores.
-They called the cherry wood “New England Mahogany” because the light brownish-pink would become darker red-brown in the sunlight.
+The American black cherry tree was already present in North America when European settlers arrived.
+The cherry wood was dubbed “New England mahogany” because it turned from a light brownish-pink to a darker red-brown in the sunlight.
 It was almost indistinguishable from actual mahogany.

-Black cherry grows in many areas of the United States from the north midwest down to Texas and all along the east coast from Nova Scotia down to northern Florida.
-The main concentrations of Black cherry trees are in West Virginia and Pennsylvania.
+Black cherry trees can be found throughout the United States, from the north midwest to Texas, and all the way down the east coast from Nova Scotia to northern Florida.
+West Virginia and Pennsylvania have the highest concentrations of black cherry trees.

 Quick Details of Cherry Wood

 |Color||Ranges golden brownish-pink to deep red brown with exposure to sunlight|